ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 Hello World 245
 Hello World 246
 ```
-My nodes have been running for some time.
+(My nodes have been running for some time.)
-Enter `Ctrl+C` in each terminal to stop the nodes from spinning.
+Enter `Ctrl+c` in each terminal to stop the nodes from spinning.
 </details></div>
 </details>